 People who have moved home recently are particularly encouraged to look out for the voter registration messages and check who is registered to vote at their new address.
 Research by the Electoral Commission indicates that recent home movers are far less likely to be registered than those who have lived at the same address for a long time.

+Local councils are required by law to organise and oversee the annual canvass in their area.
 Depending on what contact information you have provided to the council previously, you will receive an email or a letter asking you to take part in the canvass.
-Emails are due to go out in early July, with paper canvass forms following in the post from around 20th July onwards.
+Around 6,000 canvass emails have been sent out, with paper canvass forms following in the post later this month and early into August.

+Letters will also be going out to properties that we need to confirm details with and these will be arriving on doorsteps next week.
 Residents are asked to follow the instructions contained in their letter or email and respond as soon as possible.
 Councils are required to make repeated attempts to contact electors who do not provide a response to the canvass, including the use of door-to-door canvassers to gather information.

-If you have any questions about the annual canvass you can contact Rutland County Council’s local registration team by emailing: firstname.lastname@example.org or calling: 01572 720954.
+Further information about registering to vote can be found online at: www.electoralcommission.org.uk/i-am-a/voter.
+If you have any questions about the annual canvass you can contact Rutland County Council’s local registration team by emailing: firstname.lastname@example.org or calling: 01572 720 954.